lisnjs/lisn.js/README.md

 changes in viewport position, size and so on.

-LISN handles all complexities (and browser quirks) so you can simply handle user gestures, actions and layout events.
+LISN handles all complexities (and browser quirks) so you can simply handle user gestures, interactions and layout events.

 There are React wrappers available as a separate package.
 It works in server-side rendering environments like Next.js.